 In keeping with AIC requirements, termination of any graduate or undergraduate major/option/degree program must be preceded by the cancellation, suspension or hiatus of admitting students to the program.
 For purposes of clarification, the term "discontinuation" is synonymous with "cancellation" and involves permanently stopping admission to a program or option.
 The term "suspension" is used for temporarily stopping admission to a program or option without specifying a date for beginning admission again.
-The term "hiatus" is used for temporarily stopping admission to a program or option will begin again.
+The term "hiatus" is used for temporarily stopping admission to a program or option without specifying a date for beginning admission again.